 The age difference is one of the biggest contrasts between first and fourth pregnancies.
 Having a baby when you’re older means you have a greater likelihood of twins.
 This is because hormonal changes as you age increase the chance that more than one egg is released during ovulation.

 Being an older mom also means a greater risk of having a baby with a chromosomal defect.
 Doctors are more likely to recommend genetic testing in a fourth pregnancy than they might with a first.

 One of the benefits of subsequent pregnancies is a shorter labor.
 For many women, labor is faster the second, third, or fourth time.
 On the flip side, you may notice that Braxton-Hicks contractions begin earlier in your pregnancy, and that you have more of them.

 It’s a common misconception that your first delivery experience will dictate any deliveries that follow.
-Just like every pregnancy is different, so is every baby.
+Just like every baby is different, so is every pregnancy.

 Other experiences that can worsen with subsequent pregnancies include back pain and varicose veins.
 While a sore back is a common pregnancy woe, it can be even more painful if you’re carrying around young children.

 Varicose and spider veins also tend to get worse from one pregnancy to the next.
 If you suffer from vein issues, try wearing support hose from the beginning.
 Also remember to elevate your feet and legs when you can.

 If you had hemorrhoids, constipation, or incontinence during a previous pregnancy, try being proactive to avoid the same problems this time.
 Make sure to eat lots of fiber, drink plenty of water, and get regular exercise.

 Don’t forget daily Kegel exercises, either.
 While you might not be able to prevent these symptoms, you may be able to keep them to a minimum.

 For many women, one of the biggest advantages to a fourth pregnancy is experience.
 First-time moms can have a lot of emotional stress from the unknown and the many changes to come.